A monotone scheme for high-dimensional fully nonlinear PDEs

-We have also presented a few numerical examples which violate our assumptions and thus the scheme may not be monotone.
+We have also presented a few numerical examples which violate our assumptions, and thus the scheme may not be monotone.
 Numerical results show that our scheme still converges.
-In particular, we note that our current theoretical result does not cover the $G$-expectation, a nonlinear expectation introduced by Peng \cite{Peng}.
-We nevertheless implement our algorithm to approximate a 10-dimensional HJB equation, which includes the $G$-expectation as a special case, and it indeed converges to the true solution.
+In particular, we note that our current theoretical result does not cover the $G$-expectation, a nonlinear expectation introduced by Peng~\cite{Peng}.
+We nevertheless implement our scheme for a 10-dimensional HJB equation, which corresponds to a second order BSDE and includes the $G$-expectation as a special case, and it indeed converges to the true solution.
 It will be very interesting to investigate the convergence of our scheme, or its variations if necessary, when the monotonicity condition is violated.
 We shall leave this for our future research.

+Finally, we note that we have recently extended the idea of monotone schemes to the so called path dependent PDEs; see Zhang and Zhuo \cite{ZZ}.

 The rest of the paper is organized as follows.
-In section 2 we present some preliminaries.
-In Section 3 we propose our scheme and prove the main convergence results.
-Section 4 is devoted to the study of quasilinear PDEs and the associated coupled FBSDEs.
-In Section 5 we discuss how to approximate the involved conditional expectations.
-Finally we present several numerical examples in Section 6, up to dimension 12.
+In Section~\ref{sec2} we present some preliminaries.
+In Section~\ref{sec3} we propose our scheme and prove the main convergence results.
+Section~\ref{sec4} is devoted to the study of quasi-linear PDEs and the associated coupled FBSDEs.
+In Section~\ref{sec5} we discuss how to approximate the involved conditional expectations.
+Finally we present several numerical examples in Section~\ref{sec6}, up to dimension 12.